raymix/PowerShell-UDLauncher/README.md

 Generates a Universal Dashboard scaffolded project based on a JSON file

 # What is this?
-UDLauncher uses JSON file to configure your dashboard(s), it will create all necesarry files and folders to create a baseline skeleton for your dashboard project, think of it a boilerplate template for PowerShell Universal Dashboards.
+UDLauncher uses JSON file to configure your dashboard(s), it will create all necesarry files and folders to create a baseline skeleton for your dashboard project, think of it as a boilerplate template (?) for PowerShell Universal Dashboards.
 There is no limit to amount of dashboard projects you can generate from a single config file.

 # Why?
 When I realised that Universal Dashboards can be used to create any type of web pages, not just dashboards, I quickly got my company to purchase a license so I can play around with it.
-The problem from the very begininng was that I did not know where to even begin.
+The problem from the very begining was that I did not know where to even begin.
 I was not able to experiment much until after I've read couple of key pages in official documentation.
 But where do I go from there?
 What's the best way to set up development environment?
 What if I need to dramatically change subheader and page structure, do I risk messing something up?

 Then I found  [UDTemplate](https://github.com/ArtisanByteCrafter/ud-template "UDTemplate") project by [ArtisanByteCrafter](https://github.com/ArtisanByteCrafter "ArtisanByteCrafter").
 This module generates a basic skeleton project with a JSON file for configuration.
 I thought JSON config file was a great idea, so that's what my project is based off.
-However, instead of generating a JSON file using commands, a JSON file is used to generate the project(s) and dashboard(s).
+However, instead of generating a JSON file using commands, a JSON file is used to generate the dashboard(s).

 # Features
-- ** Autoreload modified pages** - Script runs an endpoint that will detect changes in page files and update them live (currently requires user to reload browser page, though)
+- **Autoreload modified pages** - Script runs an endpoint that will detect changes in page files and update them live (currently requires user to reload browser page, though).
+Duo to nature of UD, autoreloading pages might require to be configured with `isEndpoint = true`(probably won't work if page is set as Content instead)
 - **Autoreload modified functions** - Script runs an endpoint that will detect changes in functions files in your sources folder and update them live.
-- **Fully JSON based sidenavigation design **- add subheaders or dividers to nicely categorize your pages, there should be no limit on how deep you can go with subheaders.
+- **Fully JSON based sidenavigation design**- add subheaders or dividers to nicely categorize your pages, there should be no limit on how deep you can go with subheaders.
 - Project can be configured to run in CurrentUser scope
 - Ability to disable any dashboard (not launch them) without deleting or modifying project files (e.g. historical reasons)
-- Enable Admin mode individually for each dashboard
+- Enable or Disable Admin mode individually for each dashboard
-- Creates Pages folder and generates .PS1 files for each configured page with a baseline code in them
+- Creates Pages folder and generates .PS1 files for each configured page with a template code in them
 - Creates Sources folder,  generates an example .PS1 function file that you can call from within running project
 - Creates Published folders (used for images, logos, downloads, assets etc)
 - If license enabled, allows modifying Footer copyright message